 Morrison Low identified 37 recommendations as part of the Financial Management Maturity Assessment for Council to investigate and implement.
 An Internal Finance Committee made up of representation from across Council meets regularly to review the Business Improvement processes identified.
 Progress is reported monthly to the Office of Local Government.
-As at April 2018, Council has completed and implemented appropriate business improvement strategies for 20 of the 37 recommendations.
-Council is on track to complete the remaining 5 high priority actions by 30 June 2018.
+As at 30 June 2018, Council has completed and implemented appropriate business improvement strategies for 25 of the 37 recommendations.

-Morrison Low have identified in the Financial Management Maturity Assessment and the Long Term Financial Plan 2017-2027 the following actions which will impact both Council and the Community but are crucial to ensuring that Lithgow Council is 'Fit for the Future'.
+Morrison Low have identified in the Financial Management Maturity Assessment and Council has included in the Long Term Financial Plan 2019-2029 the following actions which will impact both Council and the Community but are crucial to ensuring that Lithgow Council is 'Fit for the Future'.
 They are: